-Earlier and faster diagnosis is dependent on people understanding and being aware of the early signs and symptoms of cancer, by taking up screening programmes or visiting a healthcare professional in a timely manner.
+Earlier and faster diagnosis is dependent on people understanding and being aware of the signs and symptoms of cancer, by taking up screening programmes or visiting a healthcare professional in a timely manner.
 Cancer survival rates in England are higher than they have ever been and early diagnosis is a key part to further improvements with survival rates.

 The importance of earlier cancer diagnosis has been recognised as one of three priority areas for primary care networks.
 The Cancer Alliances have a key role in driving this work forward; providing a dedicated focus and capacity to deliver local improvements in cancer outcomes.

 This drive in cancer care is being supported by a number of publicity campaigns aimed at raising awareness of signs and symptoms; encouraging people to see their GP without delay.
 Campaigns have included 'Be Clear on Cancer' and 'HelpUsHelpYou' - aimed at encouraging take-up of health services during the COVID pandemic.
 (Resources are available for the Be Clear on Cancer and Help Us Help You campaigns).